-I am also deeply committed to advancing the strategic, investment, trade and cultural relationships of Western Australia globally, and particularly in the Asia Pacific, a region so vital to Western Australian interests.
+As President, I am also deeply committed to advancing the strategic, investment, trade and jobs interests, and cultural relationships, of Western Australia globally, and particularly in the Asia Pacific, a region so vital to Western Australian interests.

 I take this opportunity to express my deep gratitude for the tireless contributions of my outstanding staff team.
 Their level of professionalism, integrity and commitment to public service continues to be of the very highest order.